Kevin-KD/PHC-Undervolt-Replacement/README.md

 ...
 f: 15 multiplier
 ```
-For my CPU, the register values from highest to lowest are:
+For my CPU, the frequency register values from highest to lowest are:
 ```
 0e 0d 0a 08 06
 ```